EmekaEmmanuel/res_portfolio/README.md

 - Contact me
 The layout was done using css flexbox and css grid, button interactions implemented.
 Use media queries to make sure that website displays correctly on desktop screens.
 (Desktop: 768px or wider).
+- Implement the mobile menu using basic javascript.

 ## 🛠 Built With <a name="built-with"></a>